EpiK-Protocol/cayley/docs/gephigraphstream.md

 Example URL: `/gephi/gs?mode=nodes&limit=-1`

-In this mode Cayley streams all nodes and links associated with them, but instead of streaming common quads such as types it will inline them as Gephi properties.
+In this mode Gateway streams all nodes and links associated with them, but instead of streaming common quads such as types it will inline them as Gephi properties.

 Limit corresponds to a number of nodes returned.